Skip over main navigation

 Deaf children can learn to listen and speak – like their hearing peers.
 What's the evidence?

-• Our mission and values
+• Our mission, values and strategy

 At Auditory Verbal UK, we want all deaf babies and children to have the same opportunities in life as their hearing peers.

-• Work for us
+• Work with us

-Work for us
+Work with us

 Do you have an interest in transforming children’s lives?
 See our vacancies.